-How to Tag Products on Pinterest with Clickable URLs – Collection Pins
+How to Tag Products on Pinterest with Clickable URLs – Using Affiliate Links

-Pinterest has come out with another feature for shop owners and influencers to help get more sales allowing users to tag products on Pinterest.
-Tagging items in a pin that lead directly to a product.
+Pinterest has created another feature for shop owners and influencers to help get more sales or affiliate income allowing users to tag products on Pinterest pins.
+Tagging items in a pin that leads directly to a product.
 They are called collection pins and will help you easily add your affiliate links.

-Tagging products on Pinterest can only be done and desktop and they tell you to only link to the direct product.
+Tagging products on Pinterest can only be done on and desktop, and they tell you to only link to the direct product.
 Not to a blog post or page talking about the product.
 UPDATE: now you can add links to idea pins using a sticker on mobile devices as well.

-Like a lot of Pinterest’s features, there are pros and cons to using the feature and I dive into them in this post but first I want to show you what the pin looks like in your feed and when you click on it (a closeup).
+Like many of Pinterest’s features, there are pros and cons to using the feature, and I dive into them in this post, but first, I want to show you what the pin looks like in your feed and when you click on it (a closeup).

-At first glance it kind of looks like a graphic.
+At first glance, it looks like a graphic.

-I am not sure why some products show the prices and some don’t I am assuming Schema markup but I am not sure.
-The two with prices are linked from Lamps Plus and the next ones are linked from Walmart.
+I am unsure why some products show the prices and others don’t.
+I am assuming Schema markup, but I am not sure.
+The two with prices are linked from Lamps Plus, and the next ones are linked from Walmart.

-How to Tag Products on Pinterest using Collection Pins
+How to Tag Products and Affiliate links on Pinterest using Collection Pins

 Pros to Using Collection Pins – Tagging Products on Pins

-In my opinion, it depends on what niche and what type of business you have that makes tagging items in a pin worth it or not.
-Each account is going to be different and each account will have different goals.
+In my opinion, it depends on what niche and type of business you have that makes tagging items in a pin worth it.
+Each account will be different, and each account will have different goals.

-Like I mentioned before Pinterest only cares about the user experience and users get really frustrated when they want to buy and item and can’t find it because the pin leads nowhere or is off subject.
+As I mentioned before, Pinterest only cares about the user experience, and users get frustrated when they want to buy an item and can’t find it because the pin leads nowhere or is off-subject.

 You are way more likely to get an affiliate commission when someone has fewer clicks to get to the item.

-Commissions can add up over time and really help some bloggers who are just starting out especially.
+Commissions can add up over time and help some bloggers who are just starting especially.

-Depending on the person you may get a follow because that person may think wow I love that the products are tagged right here and sometimes the price even shows up.
-Leading that viewer to trust you more which means you may gain a follower from it.
+Depending on the person, you may get a follow because that person may think wow, I love that the products are tagged right here, and sometimes the price even shows up.
+Leading that viewer to trust you more means you may gain a follower from it.

 Cons of Tagging Products on Pinterest

-There are a couple of things I can think of that might not benefit you if you tag the products on your pin.
+I can think of a couple of things that might not benefit you if you tag the products on your pin.
+Read them below.

 Website or Blog

 The number one reason you might not want to tag is that you aren’t getting the person to your website.
-You won’t get that email sign up or views/ad revenues, etc.
+You won’t get that email sign-up, views/ad revenues, etc.

 It all depends on what your goals are.
-If you are trying to get people to your website and more traffic then probably wouldn’t tag that many pins.
-But if you are selling products in your shop I would definitely try it.
+If you are trying to get people to your website and more traffic, you probably wouldn’t tag that many pins.
+But if you are selling products in your shop, I would try it.

 Tagging Products on Pinterest

-I will check back soon with analytics of my pins that I tagged products on Pinterest with to see if I get more or fewer clicks etc. Make sure to pin this for later and check out my other blog posts to learn more about Pinterest.
+I will check back soon with analytics of my pins that I tagged products on Pinterest to see if I get more or fewer clicks etc. Make sure to pin this for later, and check out my other blog posts to learn more about Pinterest.

 How to Create Collection Pins

-Now, so you can see for yourself and confirm this is correct make sure to head to Pinterest.
-Please do not link to items that are not products and do not use Amazon affiliate links here.
-To pin Amazon Affiliate links please do it the right way.
+Now, so you can see for yourself and confirm this is correct, head to Pinterest.
+Please do not link to items that are not products, and do not use Amazon affiliate links here.
+To pin Amazon Affiliate links, please do it the right way.
 Read how-to here.

 Product Tags on Pins that are Clickable